Nivenia stokoei (Guth.) N.E.Br.

 Derivation of name and historical aspects

-Nivenia is named after James Niven, an avid gardener and plant collector.
+Nivenia is named after James Niven (1744-1825), an avid gardener and plant collector from Scotland.
 The seed of N. corymbosa was collected by Niven on one of his journeys to Cape Town, and the seed was raised in the garden of his patron, George Hibbert, in Clapham, London.
 Plants flowered there for the first time in 1805 and were described as Witsenia corymbosa.
 Nivenia stokoei was only properly documented in 1924, after it was collected by T.P Stokoe, hence the species name.
+Stokoe (1868-1959) was a mountaineer and a collector of fynbos plants, born in Yorkshire.

 Nivenia stokoei belongs to a group of plants known as woody irises.
 The plants are true shrubs with woody stems of a hard, brittle texture.
 All woody genera grow from a woody underground caudex that is resistant to fire.
 There are nine species within Nivenia.